-Our e-courses are online programmes that run for approximately six to eight weeks.
-They allow a deeper learning experience while remaining flexible by allowing you to participate at times that suit you.
+Our e-courses are online programmes that allow a deeper learning experience while remaining flexible by allowing you to participate at times that suit you.
 We offer a range of tutor-supported and self-directed e-courses.
 You can find out more about these below.

 Join a tutor-supported course and learn alongside other pharmacy professionals.
 You will have the opportunity to take part in active discussion forums, problem-solving activities and interactions that enable you to share best practice.
 You will have the support of an online tutor and other pharmacy professionals with similar interests.
 You should actively engage with the tutor and other learners for the duration of the course.